 The above video was from Blazecut and used the Lack enclosure, but we wanted to test it with one of our all-acrylic enclosures to see what would happen.
 Unfortunately, it's winter here and 32 degrees outside, so the temperature inside the enclosure took longer to heat up to the trigger temperature.
 On the other hand, it was a good torture test that shows the acrylic did not catch on fire despite there being a large fire inside.
 We also didn't put the fire right under the sensor, which also would have triggered it faster.

 Get the Correct Size

 The BlazeCut™ T series comes in two sizes.
 The T100 fits small enclosures such as the Prusa or Ender 3, or medium enclosures such as the CR-10 or Ender 5 Plus.
-The T200 only fits the very largest enclosures like the CR-10 Max and S5.
+Anything where the longest side is under 35 inches.
+The T200 only fits the very largest enclosures like the CR-10 Max and S5, or any enclosure over 35 inches on a side.
 Be sure to order the right one for your enclosure.

 The BlazeCut should be installed at the top of the enclosure, with the temperature sensor configured on the side of your printing containing the electronics since that's the most likely to catch on fire.
 If your enclosure doesn't have a support bar, the easiest thing to do is use the zip tie attachment points on the 3DUPfitters connectors as shown below:

 If your enclosure has a support beam or isn't flat on the top you'll need to float the tube just below the top using this handy connector you can print yourself:

 This can either replace the existing mid-panel connectors, OR you can drill your own holes and place them anywhere.
 Here's an example of a customer who located their BlazeCut off to the left: